MicrosoftDocs/cpp-docs.tr-tr/docs/dotnet/set-stl-clr.md

 ### <a name="remarks"></a>Açıklamalar

-Tür, şablon parametresi *Anahtarı*ile eş anlamlıdır.
+Tür, şablon parametre *anahtarı*için bir eş anlamlı.

 ### <a name="example"></a>Örnek